Many leading marketing and SEO specialists say that website page speed is paramount for your success. And we fully agree with this.

-If your page loads more than 3 seconds – 53 out of 100 visitors will irretrievably leave your page.
-Leaving your pages fast they provide input to the growth of the bounce rate.
-Ultimately, Google views your site not only as too slow but also as one with poor-quality content and, therefore, ranks you lower than expected.
+If your page loads longer than 3 seconds, 53 out of 100 visitors will irretrievably leave your page.
+When users quickly leave your pages, your website's bounce rate grows.
+Ultimately, Google views your site not only as "too slow" but also as one with poor-quality content and, therefore, ranks you lower than expected.
 However, Google also assures that even shrinking images can make your page more digestible, thus, fast-loading.
 In 2018 it claimed that 25% of web pages worldwide could save about 250KB and 10% even more than 1MB this way.

-- Magento speed-up
+- Magento cache activating

 To make a complete audit, use this tool.
-Download a complete list of all the images on your website with their addresses and weight values and decide on what to do next: either to find a solution that will shrink all your heavyweight media files or handle them manually.
+Download a complete list of all the images on your website with their addresses and weight values and decide on what to do next: either find a solution that will automatically shrink all your heavyweight media files or handle them manually.
 As for the weight, an optimal value for a 400px wide .jpeg photo is about 35 – 70 Kb.

 How to apply this technology to your Magento in a click?
 Try out our Google Page Speed Optimizer.

 - downloading each script separately

 The last one is one of the most effective because it helps you reduce the number of queries to a minimum.
 All your separate JS files can be merged into one single file.
 This will help you with performance tuning and significantly improve Magento 2 site speed.
 The same approach is also suitable for CSS files.

 How to merge/minify CSS and JS files in Magento 2?

 - Merge and/or minify CSS: navigate to System>Settings>Configuration>Advanced>Developer>CSS Settings, then choose the options you need and click on Save Config;

 How to merge CSS and JS files in Magento 1?